2023 CallMiner CX Landscape Report highlights growing AI impact on CX

 “How to implement this strategy: Think of new, innovative ways to keep customers engaged with your brand or even fellow shoppers.
 The only thing shoppers like more than a challenge are the rewards at the end of it.” – Aimee Millwood, 10 Customer Engagement Strategies You Should Be Using, Yotpo; Twitter: @yotpo

-“Majority of customers start interacting with a brand on one channel but continue their conversations across other channels.
-Therefore, delivering consistent customer experience across all touch points is the key to customer engagement and loyalty.
+“Nowadays customers start interacting with a brand on one channel but continue their conversations across other channels.
+Therefore, delivering consistent customer experience across all touchpoints is the key element of the customer engagement model.

-“Regardless of the number of touch points involved, customer review their journey with a brand as an overall experience, and this is what determines the customer engagement.” – Smriti Singh, 8 Customer Engagement Strategies and Ideas to Implement in 2019, Revechat; Twitter: @REVEChat
+“Regardless of the number of touchpoints involved, customers evaluate their journey with brands as an overall experience, and this is what determines to have a solid customer engagement strategy in place.” – Snigdha Patel, How to Build a Customer Engagement Strategy, REVE Chat; Twitter: @REVEChat

 “B2B companies most commonly use this strategy since they have high-value customers, and relationship with them needs to be developed and nurtured.
 This can be done in many forms like webinars, seminars, and conferences.

 “This explains how beneficial summits can be, both for an organization and its customers.
 They can be instrumental in improving existing relationships with customers by helping them engage with the brand directly, put up questions, and provide suggestions.
 This makes them feel that they are an integral part of the brand.” – Brayn Wills, What is Customer Engagement: Strategy, Examples, and Tips, CustomerThink; Twitter: @customerthink